bechor25/CountriesApi/README.md

 MySQL - Database YowApi

-# In order to run the project you need to run the server.js
+# In order to run the project you need to run the nodemon